-Artica-Romero urged the Court to disregard the removal notification because "the Court failed to address this provision of the plea agreement during the plea colloquy.
-The Court never asked the defendant during the change of plea any question about this provision in the plea agreement."
-Objections at 10.
-This is inaccurate.
-At the plea colloquy, the Magistrate Judge asked Artica-Romero whether she understood the above removal notification, and Artica-Romero affirmed under oath that she did.
-Plea Tr. at 34.
-Moreover, Artica-Romero stated under oath that she read the entire Plea Agreement after it was translated into Spanish, that she read and initialed every page, that she understood "each part" of it, and that her attorney had answered all of her questions.
+she understood "each part" of it, and that her attorney had answered all of her questions.
 Id. at 30-31.
 She also told Judge Barksdale that there was nothing in the Plea Agreement that Judge Barksdale needed to explain to her.
 Solemn declarations in open court, such as these, carry a strong presumption of verity.
 Blackledge v.
 Allison, 431 U.S. 63, 74 (1977).
-While the Magistrate Judge did not review the provision verbatim, she discharged her Rule 11 obligations by asking Artica-Romero whether she understood the provision, and by advising Artica-Romero "that, if convicted, [she] ... may be removed from the United States, denied citizenship, and denied admission to the United States in the future."
+While the Magistrate Judge did not review the removal notification verbatim, she discharged her Rule 11 obligations by asking Artica-Romero whether she read and understood the provision, and by advising Artica-Romero "that, if convicted, [she] ... may be removed from the United States, denied citizenship, and denied admission to the United States in the future."
 Fed.
 R. Crim.
 P. 11(b)(1)(O).

-In light of the circumstances here, especially the removal notification in the Plea Agreement, the Court determines that Artica-Romero has failed to show a reasonable probability that she would have foregone a guilty plea and proceeded to trial but for the deficient advice.
-Artica-Romero herself agreed that she would have pled guilty regardless of the immigration consequences, even if the consequence was automatic removal.
-Plea that she, [Felipe] Hernandez [a boyfriend], and their daughter ... illegally entered the United States in approximately 2002 (defendant age 20), and settled in Orlando, Florida.
+In light of the circumstances presented here, especially the removal notification in the Plea Agreement, the Court determines that Artica-Romero's Objections to the conclusion that she has not shown a likelihood of establishing a reasonable probability that she would have foregone a guilty plea and proceeded to trial but for the deficient advice of counsel is due to be overruled.
+Artica-Romero herself agreed that she would plead guilty regardless of the immigration consequences, even if the consequence was automatic removal.
+Plea Agreement at 4-5 ¶ A.8.
+For that reason alone, Artica-Romero would be unlikely to make the requisite showing of prejudice required under Padilla.

+Artica-Romero's first claim likely fails for yet another reason.
+According to the PSR, Artica-Romero is an illegal alien.
+PSR at 2.
+Indeed, she reported to the probation officer that she, [Felipe] Hernandez [a boyfriend], and their daughter ... illegally entered the United States in approximately 2002 (defendant age 20), and settled in Orlando, Florida.
 Immigration records confirm that the defendant entered the United States without inspection.
 Records indicate that an immigration judge administratively closed the defendant's removal proceedings in 2015, which subsequently have been reopened and remain pending.